 Harry Ransom Center Receiving Applications for Research Fellowships in the Humanities

-AUSTIN, Texas—The Harry Ransom Center, a humanities research library and museum at The University of Texas at Austin, has awarded more than 60 research fellowships for 2010-11.
+The Harry Ransom Center, a humanities research library and museum at The University of Texas at Austin, is now receiving applications for its 2011-2012 research fellowships in the humanities.

-All fellows, with the exception of those selected for dissertation fellowships, are post-doctorates or independent scholars with a substantial record of scholarly achievement.
+All applicants, with the exception of those applying for dissertation fellowships, must be post-doctorates or independent scholars with a substantial record of publication.

 The fellowships range from one to three months, with stipends of $3,000 per month.
 Also available are $1,200 to $1,700 travel stipends and dissertation fellowships with a $1,500 stipend.